JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.1/Notes.md

 - origional file can be recovered

 ## Encryption
 Encryption is encoding data to make it harder to understand by anyone other than the intended recipient.
 When storing or sending **plain-text** (unscrambled) data it is encrypted into **cypher-text** and decrypted to be viewed again.
-Encryption keeps information secure and unreadable.
+Encryption keeps information secure, unreadable and confidential.
+It is done with hash functions.

+[how hashing works](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.4/1.4.2/Notes.md#hash-tables)

 Keys are typically 256 bits long, and with current computers would take lifetimes to brute force.
-Know as computational security, encryption relies on intractable algorithms - not being breakable in a reasonable amount of time without a key.
-The strength of security also depends on keeping the key safe in key exchange and the encryption algorithm.
+Know as **computational security**, encryption relies on intractable problems - not being breakable in a reasonable amount of time without a key.
+Quantum computing makes a lot of this obsolete, so instead, quantum key distribution is being researched.

-Both ways a key is used for the algorithm to work.
 In **symmetric** encryption the same key is used for encryption and decryption.
-The key needs to remain private and must be already know by the sender and receiver, or secretly shared through a key exchange.
+The key needs to remain private and must be already know by the sender and receiver, or secretly shared through a key exchange which must also be secure.

-In asymmetric two keys are used, a private and a public key.
+In **asymmetric** two keys are used, a private and a public key.
 The public key of the recipeint is used for encryption and the corresponding private key is used for decryption.
-Asymmetric encryption is also used to prove that you are the sender of a message, if you encrypt a message with your private key, only your public key can decrypt it.
+Asymmetric encryption is also used for **sender authentication**. if you encrypt a message with your private key, only your public key can decrypt it, proving that you are the sender of a message.

-[how hashing works](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.4/1.4.2/Notes.md#hash-tables)
+### Digital signatures and certificates
+A digital signature garantees the integrity of a message (that it hasn't been altered).
+A digital signiture is made by the sender with thier private key.
+If they then encrypt this with the origional message and send it, the recpeitan decrypt both the message and the signature, to check that they match.
+It can also include a timestamp.
+Emails use this so that if a message is tampered with, they'll be able to tell.

+A gigital certificates verifys the sender's identity and is issued by an official certificate authority.
+Browsers check the certificates of websites before they are visited, to make sure the IPs match, and the certificate is in date.
+The cerficitates use digital signatures to make sure they are genuine.
+Used by Transport Layer Security encryption protocol which is used in HTTPS.